What is conveyancing?

-All solicitors are qualified to do conveyancing, but not all will have experience in this area, so make sure your lawyer specialises in property transactions.
+All solicitors are qualified to do conveyancing, but not all will have experience in this area, so if you decide to use a solicitor make sure they have specialist knowledge and experience in property transactions.

-Conveyancers, meanwhile, generally be able to handle most property transactions from beginning to end, but can't carry out other legal work.
+Conveyancers, meanwhile, can usually handle property transactions from beginning to end, but can't carry out other legal work.

 Can you do the conveyancing yourself?

-Most mortgage lenders will require you to have a conveyancer or solicitor as part of their mortgage offer.
+Most mortgage lenders will require you to use a professional conveyancer or solicitor as part of their mortgage offer.